pedrolemos4/RCOMP/doc/sprint3/planning.md

 # 3. Subtasks assignment #

   * 1190429 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 1.
   * 1190769 - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 2.
-Final integration of each memberâ€™s Packet Tracer simulation into a single simulation.
+Final integration of each member’s Packet Tracer simulation into a single simulation.
   * 1190974  - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 3.
   * 1191098  - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 4.
   * 1190800  - Update the campus.pkt layer three Packet Tracer simulation from the previous sprint, to include the described features in this sprint for building 5.